 During the Preliminary Course NESA stipulates that a formal assessment program is to be developed and implemented in all schools.
-The assessment tasks undertaken in each subject will help to determine what is to be recorded on a student's Record of Achievement.
+The assessment tasks undertaken in each subject will help to determine what is to be recorded on a student's Record of Student Achievement (RoSA) which is the official NESA certificate documenting a student's final results.
 Measuring achievement at various points throughout the course provides a better indication of student achievement than a single examination.